A not very brief and personal take on my home town. Locals with more knowledge are welcome to make amendments!

 Between the North Laine and the sea is a warren of streets, known for jewellery and slightly a more boutiquey shop.
 As you end up toward the sea… restaurants.

-Walk straight from the station to the sea and as you walk over the main crossroads, you’ll find Western Road.
+Walk straight from the station to the sea and as you walk over the main crossroads, you’ll find West Street.
 A blight on central Brighton featuring spray-clean chain pubs frequented by stag (bachelor) and hen (bachelorette) parties.
-It’ll be dead by Sunday when you arrive.
-There’s a carbuncle of an Odeon cinema at the end of the street by the sea.
+There’s dual carbuncles of an Odeon cinema & the Brighton Centre at the end of the street by the sea.

 Slightly drab mall in the centre of Brighton, there’s an Apple Store if you need anything!
 The main shopping street continues west where without noticing you’ll suddenly be in Hove.